-Teachers rated as Ineffective on their year-end final evaluation shall not be given preference over a teacher who is evaluated as Minimally Effective, Effective, or Highly Effective.
-In rare cases, with the written approval and rationale of the Superintendent, an Ineffective teacher may be retained due to unique certification and/or highly qualified status.
+Teachers rated as Ineffective (or Needing Support after July 1, 2024) on their year-end final evaluation shall not be given preference over a teacher who is evaluated as Minimally Effective(or Developing after July 1, 2024), Effective, or Highly Effective.
+In rare cases, with the written approval and rationale of the Superintendent, an Ineffective (or Needing Support after July 1, 2024) teacher may be retained due to unique certification and/or endorsement status.

-Teachers rated as Minimally Effective on their year-end final evaluation shall not be given preference over a teacher who is evaluated as Effective or Highly Effective, provided that there are teachers certified and highly qualified to perform the remaining work, without creating an undue disruption to other teaching assignments or educational continuity, in the opinion of the Superintendent or designee.
+Teachers rated as Minimally Effective (or Developing after July 1, 2024) on their year-end final evaluation shall not be given preference over a teacher who is evaluated as Effective or Highly Effective, provided that there are teachers certified and qualified to perform the remaining work, without creating an undue disruption to other teaching assignments or educational continuity, in the opinion of the Superintendent or designee.